H

 Evolution and History

-Like all dogs, the Siberian husky evolved from the wolf but they are directly descended from the Chukotka sled dogs of the Chukchi Tribe which were located on the Siberian Peninsula of Southeastern Russia.
+Like all dogs, the Siberian husky evolved from the wolf, but they are directly descended from the Chukotka sled dogs of the Chukchi Tribe, which was located on the Siberian Peninsula of southeastern Russia.
 The husky was developed almost 10,000 years ago because this tribe wanted a dog that was faster, lighter, stronger, more efficient, and could handle extreme temperatures best.

 Owning A Husky: 3 Pros And Cons

-Though there are many facts to consider when choosing a dog, here are a few pros and cons to keep the balance of information.
+Though there are many facts to consider when choosing a dog, here are a few pros and cons to provide a balanced perspective.

 Pros!Cons!